Dhani Lennevald

-John Dhani Lennevald (born 24 July 1984) is a Swedish songwriter, record producer, and Pop/R&B dancer and singer.
+John Dhani Lennevald (born 24 July 1984) is a Swedish singer and songwriter.
 He is a member of the Swedish pop band A*Teens, and briefly pursued a solo recording career after the band was dissolved.

 Career

 A-Teens (1998–2004)

 In 1998, at the age of 14, Lennevald signed a record deal with Stockholm Records (part of Universal Music Group) along with his band mates then, who performed together as the A-Teens.
 In 1999, they released their first single, a cover of Mamma Mia of the famous band ABBA.
 The single topped the charts in Sweden for eight consecutive weeks and was successful in other countries.

 By 2000, the A-Teens' first album, The ABBA Generation had sold 4 million copies and they became one of the most successful Swedish bands around the world.

 After 6 years together and more than 9 million albums sold, the A-Teens parted ways, having done their Greatest Hits album and a final tour in Sweden.